hendersontrent/hendersontrent.github.io/_posts/2024-05-03-gaussian-process-time-series.md

 <p>Before we define the GP itself, for ease and clarity, we are going to
 define a simple function which automatically computes and sums the covariance functions we want.
-Note that we are actually going to add noise in the GP function itself for computational stability reasons.
+Note that we are actually going to add noise in the GP function itself since only the covariance matrix between observations contain noise.
 There are much more flexible and extensible ways to define a composite kernel, but the method below is simple for our purposes.</p>
 <pre class="r"><code>#&#39; Additive kernel of exponentiated quadratic, periodic, and white noise